intermine/im-docs/docs/database/data-sources/custom/index.rst

 """"""""""""""

 This a source that reads from a file in a custom format.
 A custom FileConverter will be needed.
-The `make_source` script will create a skeleton `FileConverter` in `bio/sources/<source-name>/main/src/org/intermine/bio/dataconversion`.
-Edit this code to process the particular file you need to load, using the internal :doc:`/database/data-sources/apis/java-items-api` to create and store items to the database.
+The `make_source` script will create a skeleton `FileConverter` in `<source-name>/src/main/java/org/intermine/bio/dataconversion`.
+Edit this code to process the particular file you need to load, using the :doc:`/database/data-sources/apis/java-items-api` to create and store items to the database.

 intermine-items-xml-file
 """"""""""""""""""""""""""""